 All educational displays must have stable, free-standing backs with sides attached.
 This includes Section 301 and educational displays in specific project areas.
-See class description for size requirements.
+Size requirements for all display boards is 36"x48".
 Educational displays must be 3-dimensional.
 NOTE: The sizes indicated in specific classes is the maximum table space allowed when sides are extended.
 First Place Educational displays will be exhibited.
 Subsequent placing displays will be displayed as space allows.
 Do not include valuables, food items that will spoil or potentially harmful products (such as aspirin, cleaning products, chemicals, etc.) in any educational display.
 Neither the Tulsa State Fair nor the 4-H Program can accept responsibility for loss of valuables.
 Potentially harmful products will be discarded.
 Text of display should be readable from at least 10 feet away.
+Displays in section 4301 MUST include the 4-H clover or mention 4-H. When using the official clover with H's, the tail should curve to the right and the words 18 U.S.C.
+707 must appear under the lower right leaflet unless poster and clover are hand drawn.
+For more information on proper use of the 4-H clover please refer to https://4h.okstate.edu/educators/clover-and-emblem/index.html